jhlr/C-methods/README.md

   // attributes before methods
   int attr1;
   double attr2;
-  // method declaration like function pointer
+  // Method declaration like function pointer.
-  // it is highly advised to put the first arg int (*method1)(SomeClass*, int, int);
+  // Highly advised to put the first arg,
+  // it will pass the self pointer int (*method1)(SomeClass*, int, int);
 }